dexterlabora/meraki-dashboard-api-express/readme.md

 ## Install
-Clone this repository and change into the directory, install dependencies and run the server.
+- Clone this repository and change into the directory,
+- Update your API key in the `configs.js` file.
+- Install dependencies and run the server.

 ```
-npm install
+$ npm install
-node server.js
-node server.js
+$ node server.js

 WWW Server: http://::8085/
 Meraki API Client Proxy: http://:::8085/api